 3. From Las Vegas to the Grand Canyon by Helicopter

 After leaving Las Vegas, you pass over Hoover Dam, Lake Mead, Fortification Hill, and the Colorado River and get a truly unique aerial perspective of these sites.
 You'll also see the natural beauty of the Mojave Desert on the way before arriving at the awe-inspiring location.

 4. From Las Vegas to the Grand Canyon by Bus and Train

 You can then take a shuttle bus from Flagstaff for the 90-minute drive directly to the canyon.
 The shuttles take you from several locations in Flagstaff to Maswik Lodge or the Tusayan IMAX Theater, both inside the park.
 Once inside the national park, there is a free shuttle that takes you around to various locations.

-Alternatively, you can add on train ride to make things interesting.
+Alternatively, you can add on a historic train ride to make things interesting.
 From Flagstaff, you need to get to Williams, Arizona.
 The best option is another bus service.
-You could also take Uber or Lyft — it's only about 30 miles (48 kilometers).
+You could also take a taxi or Uber or Lyft – it's only about 30 miles (48 kilometers).

 Once in Williams, you take the iconic Grand Canyon Railway, which takes about two hours and brings you right to the South Rim.
 The train has different types of rail cars and six different classes of services and ticket prices.
-You have options from very basic cars with bench seats to riding in your own private parlor car, the turn-of-the-century version of private jet travel.
-The trains depart Williams at 8:30 or 9:30am, depending on the month, and depart from the canyon to return to Williams at 2:30 or 3:30pm (2:30 pm in November and December).
+You have options, from very basic cars with bench seats to riding in your own private parlor car, the turn-of-the-century version of private jet travel.
+The trains depart Williams at 8:30 or 9:30am (8:30 am in November and December), and depart from the canyon to return to Williams at 2:30 or 3:30pm (2:30 pm in November and December).